kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 **Most of the revenue (85%) comes from advertising**, and it was growing in line with overall revenue growth.
 It means that 85 cents from every dollar that Alphabet earns are coming from ads.

 See revenue breakdown by segment below.
-Overall, all segment growth is roughly similar except for advertising revenue on non-google sites that grew only by 14%, but it in line with previous year growth for this segment, but this was offset by a higher increase in revenues in Other Google segment.
+Overall, all segment growth is roughly similar except for advertising revenue on non-google sites that grew only by 14%, but it is in line with previous year growth for this segment and was offset by a higher increase in revenues in Other Google segment.